 Figure 2

-The 2022 map also included large swaths of the Atlantic located in ultradeep waters (Call Areas E and F)—areas far offshore in water depths greater than 1,300 meters.
-BOEM opted not to lease those areas this year, and has apparently decided to shelve them for the next round too—likely due in large part to the National Renewable Energy Labs’ recent study finding that there are presently significant technical barriers to offshore wind development at those depths.
+The 2022 map also included large swaths of the Atlantic located in ultradeep waters—areas designated Call Areas E and F, far offshore in water depths greater than 1,300 meters.
+BOEM opted not to lease those areas this year, and they were not included in the new Call Area—presumably in response to the National Renewable Energy Labs’ recent study indicating that there are presently significant technical barriers to offshore wind development at those depths.
+However, we note that the Call requests nominations of commercial interest not just within the Call Area but also the former Call Areas E and F in ultradeep water.

 Put simply, the expansive approach that BOEM has adopted in its most recent Call provides it with much greater flexibility at later stages of the leasing process.
 BOEM considers the Call Area(s) to be the outer bounds within which BOEM can further narrow down the areas under consideration at subsequent stages of the process.
-By soliciting public input on the largest possible area, BOEM can be much more agile in responding to information submitted by the public and government agencies while staying within the Call Area.
+By soliciting public input and expressions of commercial interest on the largest possible area, BOEM can be much more agile in responding to information submitted by the public, developers, and government agencies while staying within the Call Area and select areas even further offshore.
 Moreover, this landscape-scale approach is road-tested: BOEM has already deployed it to positive effect in its Gulf of Mexico and Gulf of Maine leasing processes.

 So how much leasing this time… and where?